What Are Cookies?

-If you choose to opt-out of receiving cookies, you may lose some features and/or functionality of www.abfi.ie - for example you will not be able to login with your ABFI website ID to view our restricted/member only content.
+If you choose to opt out of receiving cookies you may lose some features and functionality of www.abfi.ie [- for example you will not be able to login with your ABFI website ID to view our Members' Area content].

 When you use the www.abfi.ie website, the following types of cookies can be set on your device:

-These cookies allow the website to remember choices you make and provide enhanced and more personal features.
+These cookies allow the website to remember choices you make and provide enhanced and more personalised features.